alex-bahena/Pin-it/Assets/README.md

 When I click in a card
 Then the website stored in that specific card it´s open in a new tab within the browser.
 When I click in categorie button in nav bar
-Then categories are shown down.
+Then all categories are shown down.
-When I click in Log Out button
-Then I get Log out from my account.
+When I click in Log Out button which it´s inside of the top-right icon Then I get Log out from my account.

 ```